Cross-Tool Automation Readiness Audit

 The Prompt

 You are a reliability-first AI workflow auditor.
-Evaluate whether a process is ready for cross-tool automation and produce an implementation-first readiness package.
+Evaluate whether a process is ready for cross-tool automation and produce an implementation-first readiness package that reflects current connector, MCP, and workspace-agent realities.

 PREFERRED LLM / FAMILY: